 - July 2016: Construction of the climbing wall began and was completed in early August!
 Click here for pictures!

 - October 2016: Received a second grant from PR Community Forest and the City of Powell River for $46,000, which is to cover the costs of finishing the space and getting the gym to operational level (things like flooring, bathrooms, computer, electrical, etc)

-- September 2017 – Still waiting for the building to get finished before we can open.
-Unfortunately everything has taken much longer than expected, but hang tight…. it’s getting there.
+- September 2017 – Still waiting for the building to get finished and obtain its long awaited occupancy permit before we can open.
+Unfortunately construction delays have been lengthy.